-My recent post on My Top 10 Newborn Baby Sleep Tips was so overwhelmingly popular, I decided to start writing a whole series about babies + sleep.
+My recent post on My Top 10 Newborn Baby Sleep Tips was so overwhelmingly popular, I decided to start writing a whole series about routines, schedules and sleep.
 When it comes right down to it, we all appreciate sleep, but we aren’t always sure how to get there.
 I’m right there with ya!

 Especially when it comes to babies because in the beginning, we are so, so tired, and we just want to catch a little bit of rest.
 These tips may not cure sleep deprivation or even teach your baby to sleep through the night, but it is my hope they will aid you in guiding your baby to sleeping better.